About the course

 Our existing teachers, trainees and pupils have access to the very best learning opportunities.
 It is the aim of Heronsgate Hub to inspire pupils and we endeavour to help them reach their fullest potential academically and socially.
 We do this by providing shared experiences in learning and believe the cultural diversity of our community and our pupils are our greatest assets.

-Heronsgate Primary School, working with Royal Greenwich Teaching School Alliance, take a leading role in co-ordinating teacher training.
+Heronsgate Primary School (rated Outstanding in March 2019 by Ofsted), working with Royal Greenwich Teaching School Alliance, take a leading role in co-ordinating teacher training.

 Across our Alliance we are hosting a number of School Direct places each year in partnership with the University of Greenwich.
 This path into teaching is a great way to gain the qualifications and practical skills you need to become a teacher.
 We offer School Direct salaried and tuition-fee funded routes into teaching.